lukaszszymankiewicz/memecatcher/README.md

 https://memecatcher.herokuapp.com/

-Simple script for taking memes from various sites and wrapped in flask app.
+Script for scrapping memes from various sites wrapped in flask web-app.

 No ads, no buttons, no additional links, no stupid headers taking 1/3 of screen, no logging, no comments - only pure fun.